Highlights Of The Program

 CNC Onsite

-• Explaining how flange flatness directly reduces diameter, steel use, and foundation CAPEX
+• Demonstrating how flange flatness directly reduces fatigue and allows for maintenance-free bolts

 • Highlighting the Vestas V236 result, achieving 1 mm global and 0.2 mm local flange flatness